-【Course Description】 Stress, strain, displacement and basic equations in linear elasticity are first lectured, and then Airy's stress function and its application to solve two dimensional problems in linear elasticity are explained.
-Moreover, energy theorems and their application to a numerical stress analysis method are explained. 【Grading】 Several Exercises are presented in the term.
+[Course Description] Stress, strain, displacement and basic equations in linear elasticity are first lectured, and then Airy's stress function and its application to solve two dimensional problems in linear elasticity are explained.
+Moreover, energy theorems and their application to a numerical stress analysis method are explained.

+【Grading】 Several Exercises are presented in the term.
 Midterm exam and final exam are also presented.
 Grade is evaluted by the sum of the exercises and the exams.
-The weight for grading is 30% and 70% respectively. 【Course Goals】 One objective of this course is to master the basis in linera elasticity to solve the problems analitically and numerically.
-Another one is to obtain the basic knowledge for the programing a numerical stress analysis method such asFEM and BEM.
+The weight for grading is 30% and 70% respectively.

+【Course Goals】 One objective of this course is to master the basis in linera elasticity to solve the problems analitically and numerically.
+Another one is to obtain the basic knowledge for the programing a numerical stress analysis method such as FEM and BEM.

 Theme Class number of times Description Stress, strain and displacement 2 Introduction of linear elasticity containing its history is first presented, and then stress, strain, displacement, equations between them, principal stress and strain, Mohr's circle of stress and strain, and etc. are lectured.
 Basic equations of linear elasticity and boundary condition 2 Basic equations of linear elasticity in Cartesian coordinate system and polar coordinate system are presented, and then the methods to solve the equations are lectured.
 Airy's stress function and solution of 2D problem of elasticity 5 Airy's stress function that is a biharmonic function is presented for Cartesian coordinate system and polar coordinate system, and a method to obtain the stress and displacement in a two dimensional elastic body using Airy's stress function is lecured.
-Energy theorems in elasticity and solution of boundary value problem 3 Strain energy function, principle of virtual work, and principle of minimum potential energy are lectured, and then the relation between basic equations in linear elasticity and these energy princile is lectured.
-Moreover the method to solve a boundary value problem in linear elasticity based on the energy theorems is explained.
-Numerical stress analysis 2 Overview of FEM, FDM and BEM is presented, and then formulation of FEM using the energy theorems is explained.
+Energy theorems in elasticity and solution of boundary value problem Strain energy function, principle of virtual work, and principle of m potential energy are lectured, and then the relation between basic equal linear elasticity and these energy princile is lectured.
+Moreover the solve a boundary value problem in linear elasticity based on the energy theorems is explained.
+Numerical stress analysis 1 Overview of FEM, FDM and BEM is presented, and then formulation of FEM using the energy theorems is explained.
 Moreover some examples of stress analysis using FEM and BEM are shown.
 Learning achievement check 1 Students are asked to solve several problems teached in this class and cheked their learning achievement.

-【Textbook】Not specified.
+【Textbook 】Not specified.

-[Textbook(supplemental)] Shigeo Takezono et al., Introduction of Mechanics of elasticity-from basic theory to numerical analysis-, Morikita Publishing Co., ISBN:978-4-627-66641-2
+【Textbook(supplemental)】 Shigeo Takezono et al., Introduction of Mechanics of elasticity-from basic theory to numerical analysis-, Morikita Publishing Co., ISBN:978-4-627-66641-2

-[Prerequisite(s)] Differential calculus, integral calculus, and linear algebra are necessary for taking this course.
+$\label{thm:course} \begin{tabular}{ll} \textbf{Prerequisite(s)} \begin{tabular}{ll} \textbf{Differential calculus, integral calculus, and linear algebra are necessary for taking this course. \end{tabular}$